 The first alternative design is electro-tactile placed on the neck as seen in figure 5.
 The electro portion of this design would allow for the stimulators to be smaller and draw less power.
 The drawback to this design, the reason that it was not chosen was aesthetics.
 The goal of current hearing aid designs is to lessen their visibility to outside world.
 To go along with the trends of those hearing aids, accessories, like this design, should continue to be less visible.
-Having electrodes placed on the neck would make the sensory substitution device highly visible as compared to the other placements.

 The second alternative design is vibro-tactile placed behind the ear as seen in figure 6.
-Due to the mastoid process the bone conductivity of this location is ideal from stimulating the user.
+Due to the mastoid process the bone conductivity of this location is ideal for stimulating the user.
 The location allows the user to better hide the device from the public eye.
 There a few drawbacks to this design.
 First is that it is vibro-tactile and therefore will draw more power.
-The second drawback and biggest concern is that the user will not be able to differentiate between whether is that the user will not be able to differentiate between whether one stimulus is firing or two stimuli are firing.
+The second drawback and biggest concern is that the user will not be able to differentiate between whether one stimulus is firing or two stimuli are firing.
 Without proper differentiation, the device does not fulfill its intended purpose which is to allow the user to determine frequency with tactile stimulation.